 Yes, yes and yes.
 Struggling with these tasks meant I was a moral failure, right?

-Even now, even without the depression, there are times when I still feel like I'm failing, when I don't hoover for a while or I remember that I haven't changed the bed sheets for a few weeks.
+Even now, even without the depression, there are times when I still feel like I'm failing, when I don't hoover for a while, or when I remember that I haven't changed the bed sheets for a few weeks.

 > ...having an organised closet doesn’t make you a success.
 And living out of a pile of laundry on the floor doesn’t make you a failure.
 You know where the shirt you want to wear is - it just might take you a bit of sifting to find it. **The truth is: it’s not about morality.
 It’s about functionality.** Does your home work for you?
 Not some hypothetical houseguest that is coming to inspect your closet.